 Her vocal journey began at a young age when she was first introduced to her cultural music.
 While lending her voice to the preservation of Suquamish traditions, she also grew to love singing many contemporary genres.

-Lawrence dedicates her artistry and energy to address: POC racial injustice, police brutality, mass-incarceration, gentrification, misrepresentation of Native Americans in education/mainstream United States media, climate injustice & violation of Native Treaty Laws, blood quantum and enrollment issues, foster youth, suicide prevention, violence against women, and many other causes.
+Lawrence dedicates her artistry and energy to address: POC racial injustice, police brutality, mass-incarceration, gentrification, misrepresentation of Native Americans in education/mainstream United States media, climate injustice & violation of Native Treaty Laws, blood quantum and disenrollment issues, foster youth, suicide prevention, violence against women, and many other causes.